sarapapi/sarapapi.github.io/content/authors/admin/_index.md

 education:
   courses:
     - course: PhD in Information and Communication Technology
-      institution: University of Trento, 2020 - now
+      institution: University of Trento, 2020 - 2024
     - course: MSc in Computer and Automation Engineering
       institution: University of Siena, 2017 - 2020
     - course: BSc in Information Engineering